ayanapowell/EmberBookBlog/README.md

 # Book Blog

-A book blog using Google Books API
+A book blog using Google Books API.
+This page can be viewed at: https://book-blog.herokuapp.com

 ## Prerequisites